What Happens If a Person Lies to the Other Person When Negotiating a Deal?

 The Tort of Deceit Occurs When a Person Knowingly or Recklessly Makes False Statements With Intention That Another Person Will Rely On the Misinformation and Indeed the Misinformation Is Relied Upon With Resulting Harm.

-A Helpful Guide on How to Understand the Tort of Deceit Which Is Also Known As Fraudulent Misrepresentation
+Understanding the Tort of Deceit Also Known As Fraudulent Misrepresentation or Civil Fraud

 The tort of deceit, which is also commonly referred to, and known, as fraudulent misrepresentation is classified as a business tort.
 Although deceit is a cause of action within tort law, deceit finds relevance in contract law whereas an often claimed remedy for the tort of deceit will be relief via the rescission of the contract entered into as a result of the misrepresentations made during negotiations.
 In some circumstances, such as where a deceit case proceeds within the Small Claims Court, being a forum without jurisdiction to issue an Order of rescission, it may be necessary to claim the return of property in exchange for monies paid, as the means of returning the parties to a pre-contract state.
 Generally, when a Plaintiff successfully argues that 'but for' the deceit, the Plaintiff would have forgone dealings with the Defendant, the contract becomes void at the option of the Plaintiff.
 Furthermore, and while deceit is usually claimed against the person with whom dealings were directly engaged, the tort of deceit may also be alleged against a third party as a person without contractual relations with the Plaintiff; but instead, it was the third person who made false statements that were relied upon by the Plaintiff during business dealings or some form of transaction.
 This third party deceit situation occurred within the case of Pasley v.
 Freeman (1789), 100 E.R.
 450 which was referenced and cited within the Ontario case of Toronto-Dominion Bank v.
 Mapleleaf Furniture Manufacturing Ltd., 2003 CanLII 22203 where it was said: